kubernetes-sigs/gateway-api/site-src/implementations.md

 ### Kubvernor
 [Kubvernor][kubvernor] is an open-source, highly experimental implementation of API controller in Rust programming language.
-Currently, Kubernor supports Envoy Proxy.
+Currently, Kubvernor supports Envoy Proxy.
 The project aims to be as generic as possible so Kubvernor can be used to manage/deploy different gateways (Envoy, Nginx, HAProxy, etc.).

 [kubvernor]:https://github.com/kubvernor/kubvernor